 It’s always best to have a qualification if you want to teach ESL as this will give you access to the widest range of jobs.
 It’s also an advantage to have a bachelor’s degree (in any subject).
-Look for an accredited 120-hour course such as the CELTA which includes teaching practice hours.
+Look for an accredited 120-hour or 160-hour course such as CeOLT or CELTA which includes teaching practice hours.

-To get onto a CELTA or other course, you’ll need to have at least a C1 level.
+To get onto either of these courses, you’ll need to have at least a C1 level of English.
 That’s why it’s also a good idea to take an English proficiency test such as IELTS, TOEFL, CPE or CAE so that you can prove your level.

 Unfortunately, discrimination rears its ugly head again here as some companies will recruit native speakers with no qualifications.
 Being a native speaker doesn’t necessarily make someone a good teacher.
 So surely everyone should have to have a teaching qualification?

 The good news is that with a combination of a teaching qualification, a degree and your experience learning English to a high standard, you can attract your own students as well as work for some companies or online teaching platforms.

 Where To Work Or Find Students As A Non-Native Speaker

 Unfortunately, some parts of the world are hard to work in as a non-native speaker due to visa restrictions.
 These countries are China, South Korea, Taiwan and Indonesia.
 But that still leaves plenty of places where you could work, including from home as an online ESL teacher.